01 of 05

-- Many nail and staple holes in walls and ceiling.
+- Many nails and staple holes in the walls and ceiling.

-Be prepared for the price: the cost will be astronomical.
-Repair and remodel bills for grow houses easily start in the tens of thousands and quickly scale upward.
-It's not unusual at all to spend $50,000 to $75,000 to bring a grow house back to normal condition.
+Be prepared for the price; repair and remodel bills for grow houses easily start in the tens of thousands and quickly scale upward.
+It's not unusual to spend $50,000 to $75,000 to bring a grow house back to normal condition.

 Moisture is the biggest culprit.
-Water leaking from the hydroponic lines, as well as humidity build-up, can work deeply into the core of the house.
+Water leaking from the hydroponic lines, as well as humidity build-up, can work deep into the core of the house.

-Inspector: First of all, get an overview of the severity of the problem from a home inspector who is well-versed in dealing with grow house inspections.
-They can check the house with moisture meters to assess humidity levels; look in unusual place for mold and mildew; pull up floor coverings; etc. Not all home inspectors are capable of doing this.
-Make sure that they have done this kind of work before.
+- Inspector: Get an overview of the severity of the problem from a home inspector who is well-versed in dealing with grow house inspections.
+They can check the house with moisture meters to assess humidity levels, look in unusual places for mold and mildew, pull up floor coverings, etc. Not all home inspectors are capable of doing this; make sure that they have done this kind of work before.

-Plumber: Plumbers may be needed to shut down auxiliary water lines; cut them off; and get water supply and drainage working as normal.
+- Plumber: Plumbers may be needed to shut down auxiliary water lines, cut them off, and get the water supply and drainage working as normal.

-Mold Inspection and Abatement: Former pot growing houses are a textbook case for calling in the mold inspector and the mold abatement company: there will be mold, guaranteed.
-I would not attempt to mitigate these levels of mold myself.
+- Mold inspection and abatement: Former pot growing houses is a textbook case for calling in the mold inspector and the mold abatement company, as there will be mold, guaranteed.
+Don't attempt to mitigate these levels of mold myself.

-General Carpentry; Insulation; Drywall: Studs may need to be replaced by new studs, either wood or metal.
+- General carpentry, insulation, and drywall: Studs may need to be replaced by new studs, either wood or metal.
 Insulation affected by mold is a "goner"; you will need to replace it.

 - Flooring: Unless you have bare concrete or tile, the floor covering will need to be replaced in the growing area.
 If your house rests on joists (basement or crawlspace), inspect the joists and sub-floor for damage and replace accordingly.